neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

    (if it has any), by calling ``getSourceChildPropertiesToBeConverted()`` on the type converter.

 #.
-For each child propery, do the following:
+For each child property, do the following:

    #.
 Ask the type converter about the data type of the child property, by calling
       ``getTypeOfChildProperty()`` on the type converter.